Bazsmagister/Vue_7/README.md

 ## About this repo

-Trying to play with laravel 7.1.1 and Vue. making some component, and play with them.
+Trying to play with laravel 7.1.1 and Vue2, making some component, and play with them.
 For learing purpose.